Fiat Ducato: Engines

+Electric version

+In August 1992, some Fiat Ducatos were built with the 43 kW T29C electric DC motor from Leroy-Somer, named as the Ducato Elettra powered by 28 six-volt valve regulated lead–acid (VRLA) gel cell batteries, producing 168 volts DC and 160 amperes, in a wooden box weighing 868 kg.
+This 4765 × 1965 × 2100 mm transporter (maximum gross weight 3190 kg) had a vehicle payload of 750 kg and a range up to 70 kilometers.

+The high torque usually means that a conventional gearbox is not needed, but to keep costs down, the five-speed gearbox from the internal combustion models is retained.
+The top speed is 90km/h (55mph) and has a 70km (44-mi) range.
+Recharging takes eight hours.
+The motor was known for stalling if regenerative braking was used too long, likely due to preventing overheating the batteries, and the motor had to come to a standstill for around 5-10 seconds to be able to restart.

+The technology was similar to the Citroën C15 Electrique, with the only difference being motor power and amount of batteries.
+Citroën C25 Electrique and Peugeot J5 Electrique versions were also produced in limited numbers starting in 1989, and about 300 were made.

 Second generation (1993)

 The second-generation Ducato arrived in 1993 and was still produced by Sevel.
 Peugeot changed the name from J5 to Boxer while Citroën rebranded the C25 as Jumper (sold as the "Relay" in the United Kingdom and Ireland).
 One engine option was a Fiat 2.5 L diesel, which was replaced with 2.8 L Iveco/Sofim engine in 1998.

 The Ducato Goods Transport has a payload of 12 m^{3} and comes with a choice of four engines: the 2.0 petrol, 2.0 JTD, 2.3 JTD 16V, or 2.8 JTD.
 All of these conformed to the Euro 3 standards and offered programmed maintenance management.
 The range included two types of gearbox: a mechanical box with a five-speed manual plus reverse and an automatic transmission with four speeds plus reverse.

 The Ducato Passenger Transport has a carrying capacity of six to nine people and comes with the 2.3 litre JTD 16v engine, which again is Euro 3 compliant and delivers 110 bhp.

 The Ducato Combi is a mixture of the Goods Transport and the Passenger Transport.
 It is ideal for the transport of people and goods alike, and it can accommodate up to nine occupants.
-Model designations were Ducato 10 (1 ton), Ducato 14 (1.4 tons) and Ducato Maxi 18 (1.8 tons).
+Model designations were Ducato 10 (1 ton), Ducato 14 (1.4 tons), and Ducato Maxi 18 (1.8 tons).